Recovery Reductions, Conjectures, and Barriers: The Unified Meta Theorem

 \subsection{Quick Computability for Symmetric Instances}

 Now, we aim to handle the case where the automorphism group of the instance is very large - almost as large as $S_m$ itself on the logarithmic scale.
-Here, we make the following observation about the structure of the $\poly(n)$-Symmetric Group SICSAF $f$.
-This follows from the definition (Definition \ref{def:syminv}) of an SICSAF.
+Here, we make the following observation about the structure of the class $\SLNP^S$.
+This follows from the definition of the class $\SLNP^G$ (Definition \ref{def:syminv}).

 Note that, by definition, $j(n)$ is a function that is polynomial in $n$.
 Now, for convenience of writing, let